Theater Arts (THA)

 3 Units (LEC 48-54)

-This course, through lectures, class discussion, improvisation and practical exercises provides the beginning acting student with the fundamental blueprint of the actor's craft.
-Students will create characters in the rehearsal and performance of monologues and scene work.
-Students will learn warm-up techniques, audition practices, theater etiquette, terminology, safety, and the fundamentals of the acting profession.
-Students will develop critical analyses of live and video taped performance in relation to the art and craft of acting.
+This course introduces beginning acting students to the foundational principles of the actor's craft through lectures, class discussions, improvisation, and practical exercises.
+With a focus on creating an inclusive and supportive environment, students will explore diverse perspectives and lived experiences in the development of characters and stories.
+Through rehearsal and performance of monologues and scene work, students will learn warm-up techniques, audition practices, theater etiquette, terminology, safety protocols, and the fundamentals of the acting profession.
+Emphasizing respect for cultural differences and equitable representation, the course encourages students to engage with a broad range of theatrical characters and develop critical analyses of a live performance in relation to the art and craft of acting.

 Transfers to both UC/CSU